Tourist attractions in Kalahandi district: Topography and culture

 The topography of Kalahandi consists of plain land, hills & mountains.
 Kalahandi is surrounded by hills with its border with other districts in the South and East, whereas large part of its land in North and West is primarily agricultural and plain land.
 Over one third of tKalahandi is covered with dense jungle forest and one third of the population is tribal.
 Thus, Kalahandi is a rich land in terms of culture and festivals.
 Since it is a melting point of South Odisha and Western Odisha with a substantial tribal population, those living in hills as well as plain land, their different culture, tradition, languages and belief along with mainstream Hindu culture have made Kalahandi region rich with culture and festivals.
 In pre-independence period Kalahandi was largely inspired to Saivaism, Vaishanivism and Shakti puja.
 Shakti Puja is largely accepted among tribal, perhaps due to which Kalahandi was well known for celebrating Shati Puja.
 However, affect induction of Kalahandi as part of Odisha state, dominance of coastal Odisha culture in the state is increasingly influencing the local culture.
 Celebration of Rathajatra and construction of Jaggannath temple in Kalahandi has been increasingly realized unlike in old days of Radha Krishna temple.

 Transportation and hospitality

 For transportation to Kalahandi, the nearest airport is located in Raipur (200–250 km) having daily flights to majority of the cities in India.
 Kalahandi can be reached from Raipur via Nuapada or Dharamgarh.
 Vishakhapatnam airport is located in 300 km and Bhubaneswar airport in 450 km.
 Kesinga is the gateway of Kalahandi for rail connectivity.
-It is directly linked with most of the major cities in India, such as Delhi, Chennai, Kolkata, Bangalore, Hyderabad, Ranchi, Bhubaneswar, Visakhapatnam, Raipur, Nagpur, Ahemadabad etc. by rail.
+It is directly linked with most of the major cities in India, such as Delhi, Chennai, Kolkata, Bangalore, Hyderabad, Ranchi, Bhubaneswar, Visakhapatnam, Raipur, Nagpur, and Ahmedabad, by rail.
 The train connection to Bhawanipatna and Junagarh is getting operational via Lanjigarh road.
 National Highway 26 and 27 pass through Kalahandi.
 Luxury night buses are available to Bhubaneswar, Katak, Raipur, Visakhapatnam, Sambalpur and Rourkela from Bhawanipatna, Dharamgarh, Jaipatna, Junagarh, Kesinga, Koksara, etc. Accommodation and hotels are available in Bhawanipatna, Dharamgarh, Junagarh and Kesinga.